What Is Common Difference In Arithmetic Sequence

 Sum of an Arithmetic Series: Building on the Common Difference

 An arithmetic series is the sum of the terms in an arithmetic sequence.
-The common difference plays a crucial role in calculating the sum of an arithmetic series.
+The common difference matters a lot in calculating the sum of an arithmetic series.
 The formula for the sum of the first n terms of an arithmetic series (Sn) is:

 • Sn = n/2 * [2a1 + (n - 1)d]